 NOTE 8: At this step, it is possible that the AMF does not have all the information needed to determine the setting of the IMS Voice over PS Session Supported indication for this UE (see clause 5.16.3.2 of TS 23.501 [2]).
 Hence the AMF can send the "Homogenous Support of IMS Voice over PS Sessions" later on in this procedure.

 If the AMF does not have subscription data for the UE, the AMF retrieves the Access and Mobility Subscription data, SMF Selection Subscription data, UE context in SMF data and LCS mobile origination using Nudm_SDM_Get.
 If the AMF already has subscription data for the UE but the SoR Update Indicator in the UE context requires the AMF to retrieve SoR information depending on the NAS Registration Type ("Initial Registration" or "Emergency Registration") (see Annex C of TS 23.122 [22]), the AMF retrieves the Steering of Roaming information using Nudm_SDM_Get.
 This requires that UDM may retrieve this information from UDR by Nudr_DM_Query.
 After a successful response is received, the AMF subscribes to be notified using Nudm_SDM_Subscribe when the data requested is modified, UDM may subscribe to UDR by Nudr_DM_Subscribe.
 The GPSI is provided to the AMF in the Access and Mobility Subscription data from the UDM if the GPSI is available in the UE subscription data.
 The UDM may provide indication that the subscription data for network slicing is updated for the UE.
 If the UE is subscribed to MPS in the serving PLMN, "MPS priority" is included in the Access and Mobility Subscription data provided to the AMF.
 If the UE is subscribed to MCX in the serving PLMN, "MCX priority" is included in the Access and Mobility Subscription data provided to the AMF.
 The UDM also provides the IAB-Operation allowed indication to AMF as part of the Access and Mobility Subscription data.
-The AMF shall trigger the setup of the UE context in NG-RAN, or modification of the UE context in NG-RAN if the intial setup is at step 9c, including an indication that the IAB node is authorized.
+The AMF shall trigger the setup of the UE context in NG-RAN, or modification of the UE context in NG-RAN if the intial setup is at step 9c, including an indication that the IAB-node is authorized.

 The new AMF provides the Access Type it serves for the UE to the UDM and the Access Type is set to "3GPP access".
 The UDM stores the associated Access Type together with the serving AMF and does not remove the AMF identity associated to the other Access Type if any.
 The UDM may store in UDR information provided at the AMF registration by Nudr_DM_Update.